Chapter 38: Elevator Ambush

 Delta pointed its arms and fired several canister grenades into the car.
 Bark’s face drained of colour as eight cylinders flew in and bounced once before coming to a stop at the end of the car.
 The bear ceased fire and he, Cosmo and Green XIII froze in place, waiting for the ensuing explosion.
 There was a loud pop and gas instead expanded out of the cylinders, causing the occupants to erupt in a fit of coughs.
 “N-Not again!”
 Bark wheezed.

 From the corner of her eye, Cosmo watched as Green XIII quickly crossed the large car, scooped up the grenades and started throwing them out.
-Subsequently, he started charging a spell while Delta was reloading.
-Once the last canister was jettisoned from the car, the golem stuck his hand out and called “FIRE!”
+Subsequently, she started charging a spell while Delta was reloading.
+Once the last canister was jettisoned from the car, the golem stuck her hand out and called “FIRE!”
 Two chunks of fiery-red crystal shot out, honed in on the two robots and exploded, showering them both with napalm.

 Cosmo’s coughing lessened as the updraft from the high elevation evacuated the gas within the car.
-Her fingers fumbled in her pocket as she retrieved the Sense Emerald Cream gave her and then swapped it with her Poison Emerald.
+Her fingers fumbled in her pocket as she retrieved the Sense Emerald Cream gave her, which she then swapped with her Poison Emerald.
 She felt a slight decrease in her mystical abilities and an equivalent gain in stamina as she shakily rose up and tapped the yellow gem to summon its power for her use.
 She felt time slow to a crawl as she examined E-103 Delta, the Command Emerald helping her to glean its secrets, its strengths and its weaknesses.
 “It’s weak against electricity!” she called out to the two men beside her, disengaging with the Emerald.
 “It has some sort of electrical shielding though, but if we concentrate multiple Lightning spells on it, we should be able to fry it!”

 “Alright then,” Bark hollered, detaching the Lightning Emerald out of his weapon and tossing it over to Green XIII.
 “You two are on magic duty!
 I’ll cover for you!”